All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Most rescues or shelters will have a fee that helps cover costs and goes towards helping other dogs.

-Your pet Yorkshire Terrier will be spayed or neutered, be heartworm tested and vaccinated for diseases that could take him from you.
+Your new pet will be spayed or neutered, be heartworm tested and vaccinated for diseases that could take him from you.

-If you get from a good rescue the foster can often give you insight into this particular dog that you're looking at - which can be invaluable.
+If you get your dog from a good rescue, the foster can often give you insight into the particular dog that you're looking at - which can be invaluable.

 You might find he's the ideal one or that there's a habit, such as barking, that would not be something that you could deal with.